dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```
 then a value of this type would have all the methods of Point, all the methods of RGBA, and any additional methods declared on `ColoredPoint` directly.
 When the compiler resolves a selector such as `p.ScaleBy` to a method, it first looks for a directly declared method named `ScaleBy`, then for methods promoted once from `ColoredPoint`'s embedded fields, then for methods promoted twice from embedded fields within `Point` and `RGBA`, and so on.
 The compiler reports an error if the selector was ambiguous because two methods were promoted from the same rank.

-Methods can be declared only on named types (like `Point`) and pointers to them (`*Point`), but thanks to embedding, it’s possible and sometimes useful for unnamed struct types to have methods too.
+Methods can be declared only on named types (like `Point`) and pointers to them (`*Point`), but thanks to embedding, it's possible and sometimes useful for unnamed struct types to have methods too.

-Here’s a nice trick to illustrate.
+Here's a nice trick to illustrate.
 This example shows part of a simple cache implemented using two package-level variables, a mutex (§9.2) and the map that it guards:
 ```go
   var (
       mu sync.Mutex // guards mapping